 CSS to Hide Title

-The Office of Rental Resources assists students with off-campus housing related concerns and needs.
+As part of the Student Affairs Department at UW-Platteville,the Office of Rental Resources assists students with off-campus housing related concerns and needs.
 Our office strives to educate students in leases, rights and responsibilities while renting, roommate communication and much more.
-View a current list of off-campus rental properties or attain a hard copy from the Information Center or the Rental Resources office in the Markee Pioneer Student Center.
-Rental Resources is a part of the Student Affairs Department.

 ANNUAL HOUSING FAIR

-The Office of Rental Resources sponsors a Housing Fair to be held in October of each year.
+The Office of Rental Resources sponsors a Housing Fair held each Fall.
 Our fair is the easiest and most convenient way for students to start their housing search and collect a variety of information on available properties and services.
 If you are not sure where you’re living next semester or next year, or if you just want to learn more about preparing to move off campus you do not want to miss this event!
 The Housing Fair is not a place for students to go to sign leases or feel any pressure to do so.
 Rather, it is an opportunity to ask questions, find out information and learn more about local options.

-The City of Platteville and UW-Platteville campus continue to be a target for rental scams, with college students who advertise sublets frequently being targeted.
+The City of Platteville and UW-Platteville campus continue to be a target for rental scams, with college students frequently being targeted.
 Please follow these simple common-sense rules to avoid being a victim:

 - Deal locally with people you can meet in person.